-There are two ways to go to the Facebook Ads Manager.
-The first one is through your Facebook account from the top-right arrow option (see image below).
+There are two ways to access the Facebook Ads Manager.
+The first one is through your Facebook account; click on Manage Ads from the dropdown in the top-right arrow option (as in the image below).

-Next, click on the drop-down option in the top-left corner, and then click on Ads Manager.
+Next, click on the drop-down option in the top-left corner, and click on Ads Manager.

-To create your Facebook Ad Campaign, go to Campaigns tab and click on Create button.
+To create your Facebook Ad Campaign, go to Campaigns tab and click on the Create button.

-Next, you need to choose your campaign objective.
-Facebook offers different advertising options to help people to reach the audience.
-Make sure when you choose a campaign objective, you should know what you want people to do when they see your ads.
+Next, you need to choose your campaign’s objective.
+Facebook offers different advertising options to help people reach their audience, so make sure you know what you want people to do when they see your ads.

 Campaign Objective List